eduardocasino/kim-1-mtu-ram-rom/README.md

 See the LICENSE.md file for details.

 ## Changelog
+#### 26/11/2023
+* Remove useless option to support the MTU floppy controller boot prom
+* Simplify design a bit
 #### 24/11/2023
 * Add option to support the MTU floppy controller boot prom
 * Minor silkscreen update